felimomo/Walleye-Revised-Paper/fisheries.md

 [^opportunity]: In other words, the opportunity cost of a large harvest plays a smaller role the lower $\gamma$ is.
 Notice, further, that the exponent of $\gamma$ modifies the units of the utility (as opposed to other utility functions, $U_{HARA}$ does not have units of mass), as well as the scale at which utility varies.
 As we will see show in the results section, the biomass harvested at each time-step is typically $U_{yield}(t)<1$, and thus one can generally expect that $U_{HARA} > U_{yield}$.

+[^classic]: Within classic one-dimensional models such as the logistic population growth model, systems controlled with a constant exploitation rate $F^*$ converge to an equilibrium biomass of $B^*$.

 [^networks]: We experimented using a [64,32,16] feed-forward network for the two-observation case, as well as other network geometries including thinner networks, wider networks, and deeper networks with 4 or 5 layers.
 Among the geometries we tested, we found that all policies either performed equally well or worse (in terms of average utility) to the geometries we present here.
 Because of this, we will not describe in detail these explorations.
 This paper's companion open-source code at https://github.com/boettiger-lab/rl4fisheries facilitates this exploration for the interested reader.

 [^tune]: Found at https://github.com/boettiger-lab/rl4fisheries/blob/main/scripts/tune.py